bprin97/HIV_Intervention_System/README.md

 ## Computational Time

-time required to the algorithm :
+Time required to the algorithm :
 1) without the statistics part (function createPieExcelFile) : milliseconds
 2) with the statistics part (function createPieExcelFile) : around 10 minutes

-So be aware if you want to test the effectiveness of the solutions without compute the statistics of the HIV Knowledge comment the line 90 in the main.py, then the computations to solve the problem will be just few milliseconds rather the creation of the charts from the function createPieExcelFile will require additional ten minutes.
+So be aware that, if you want to test the effectiveness of the solutions without computing the statistics of the HIV Knowledge, you should comment the line 90 in the main.py, then the computations to solve the problem will be just few milliseconds rather the creation of the charts from the function createPieExcelFile will require additional ten minutes.

 ## Results :